andrewstarritt/quaternion/README.md

 ### conjugate

-q.conjugate() returns the Quaternion conjugate of its argument.
+q.conjugate() returns the Quaternion conjugate of q.

 ### inverse